 Inside the Giant Wild Goose Pagoda

-Although many of the Buddhist relics are off limits to visitors, it is still possible to enter the Giant Wild Goose Pagoda and climb the stairs to the top!
-The views from the 7th story are excellent and you can see the Xian city grid laid out below!
+Unfortunately, many of the Buddhist relics are off limits to visitors.
+However, it is still possible to enter the Giant Wild Goose Pagoda and climb the stairs to the top.
+As a result, visitors will enjoy the views of the Xian city grid laid out below!

 The Daci’en Temple grounds are where the Giant Wild Goose Pagoda sits.
-Therefore, from the top you can also view the grounds below and also make out the Big Wild Goose Pagoda Fountain Show in the distance.
+Therefore, from the pagoda we can view the temple grounds below and also see the Big Wild Goose Pagoda Fountain Show in the distance.

-In addition, there was a Chinese opera being performed in an outdoor theater at the palace when I visited.
-Unfortunately, I was not able to see all of it because of my late arrival.
+In addition, there was a Chinese opera being performed in an outdoor theater at the Tang Palace when I visited.